jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-21-sport-car-in-webgl.markdown

 And we are **DONE**!
 We got a nice looking car, driving on grass with a sun set.
 It is controlled by keyboard and the camera controls is suitable for a game.
-Not bad for 40 lines of javascripts.
+Not bad for 40 lines of javascript.

 ## Conclusion

 In this post, i walked you thru a example of ```tQuery.car.js```.
-It build a rather cool scene in 40lines of js.
+It builds a rather cool scene in 40lines of js.
 It seems a nice base for a game.
 Like the [two](/blog/2012/05/15/punch-a-doom-character-in-augmented-reality/) [previous](/blog/2012/05/08/sound-visualisation-vuemeter-in-webgl/)